santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/language/port.rst

 	:direction: Either ``in`` or ``out``
 	:trigger-type event: Message arrival must be handled by a sporadic thread, messages have no payload.
 	:trigger-type event data: Message arrival must be handled by a sporadic thread, messages have a payload of the port's type.
 	:trigger-type data: Message arrival must not be handled but will rather cause a predictably-named field to be updated.
 Messages have a payload of the port's type.
 Thread ports cannot have a ``data`` trigger.
+Devices must not use ``data`` ports.

 .. note::
 	1. The ExchangeName property is ignored on ports not attached to devices.